 How to learn about different file types and extensions used by QuickBooks Desktop:

-With no doubt QuickBooks is one of the biggest names in the accounting software industry with its innumerable features.
-And because of these multitudinous features it is used file types and extensions used in QuickBooks Desktop by many business owners or accountant in order to run their small to medium sized business.
-While managing all the financial aspects like your invoices, pay bills, tax payment, bank account tracking and cash flow, QuickBooks encounters with many types of files and their QuickBooks file extensions used for different purposes in the program to save the data.
-Different type of file extensions are used with different editions of QuickBooks, such as QuickBooks 2017 will be using different file extension than that of used by QuickBooks 2018.
+No doubt QuickBooks is one of the biggest names in the accounting software industry with its innumerable features.
+And because of these multitudinous features, file types and extensions used in QuickBooks Desktop by many business owners or accountants.
+To run their small to medium sized business.
+While managing all the financial aspects like your invoices, pay bills, tax payment, bank account tracking and cash flow, QuickBooks encounters many types of files.
+The QuickBooks file extensions are used for different purposes in the program to save the data.
+Different type of file extensions are used with different editions of QuickBooks.
+This includes QuickBooks 2017 will be using different file extension than that of used by QuickBooks 2018.
 So, in order to know more about these file extensions and their types used by QuickBooks read this comprehensive article till the very end.

 What do you understand by File Extensions and QuickBooks File Extensions?

-At first, File extensions are the abbreviations generally found at the end of the file name which indicates the type of content and the purpose of the file.
+At first, File extensions are the abbreviations generally available at the end of the file name.
+It further indicates the type of content and the purpose of the file.

 Some common file extensions used are: